 The bat tree I made a few years ago and have used it for Easter eggs, Valentine hearts, Christmas bulbs and Halloween bats.
 I used branches from my yard and spray insulation in the can to fill in around and hold the branches in the clay pot.
-Easy, fast and can be used all year!
+You will love that these are easy, fast to craft and can be used all year!

 I purchased plain clay pots and saucers and painted them white chalk paint.
 I waited about 30 minutes and then taped off around the areas I was planning to paint black.
 As soon as I had the tape smoothed on as tight as possible I painted the edges with the black paint and removed the tape.